Hello, my name is Richard and I am a Integrative Counsellor working within a Psychodynamic and Person Centred framework.

 Areas of counselling I deal with

-Assessments are free and they offer the opportunity to discuss what you feel you need help with and how we might work together.
+The initial consultation session is half the normal fee and it offers the opportunity to discuss what you feel you need help with and how we might work together.

-One-to-one sessions are £50 per 50 minutes.
-We can discuss how long we work together at your assessment session.
+One-to-one sessions are £50 per 50 minutes and we can discuss how long we work together at the first session.

-I offer a few limited spaces at a reduced fee for those on low incomes and benefits but these are taken very quickly so I can't always offer them.
+I offer a few limited spaces during the day at a reduced fee for those on low incomes and benefits but these are taken very quickly.

 I'm available on Tuesdays, Wednesdays and Thursdays